mattb112885/clusterDbAnalysis/README.md

-## Documentation
+Welcome to the landing page for ITEP, the Integrated Toolkit for the Exploration of microbial Pan-genomes!
+ITEP is a toolkit for comparative genomics of multiple related microbial genomes.
+The capabilities of the tool include:

+* de novo protein family prediction by clustering,
+* ortholog detection,
+* analysis of functional domains,
+* identification of core and variable genes and gene regions,
+* analysis of gene gain and loss patterns according to the protein family predictions,
+* sequence alignments, alignment curation and tree building,
+* curation of annotations and gene calls,
+* integration of cross-genome analysis and metabolic networks for study of metabolic network evolution

+The tool has been designed to be modular, and as such additional capabilities will be added as needed.

 Tutorials for use of this toolkit are available on the [wiki page](https://github.com/mattb112885/clusterDbAnalysis/wiki/) for this project.
-You can also download them locally using:
+You can also download them locally
+using:

 $ git submodule init
 $ git submodule update